 A year later, dead battery issues again.
 The CAA had replaced our battery a few weeks before already (“brand new battery sir, you’ll be fine again”).
 After several boosts by friends with cars and trying to figure out the problem ourselves, we finally decided it was the alternator.
 (An alternator charges the battery when the engine is running I learned).

-Out of warranty we brought our car to our own mechanic after someone lend us a charger to charge it overnight.
+Out of warranty we brought our car to our own mechanic after someone had lent us a charger to charge it overnight.
 They checked everything thoroughly: it was the alternator (65,000 km on our odometer).
 They replaced it, did some other minor stuff and gave us the thumbs up: “you car is in great condition”.
 Cost: $1400 (Labour is $110/hr)

 A few weeks ago we received a recall from KIA Canada.
 Oil might spill on hot parts under the hood and cause a fire.
 (How long are we building cars now?).
 We texted the dealership sales person we bought the car from and asked if they do recalls: “O yeah, we are doing KIA recalls”.
 I am calling the service dept a few days later: “No, we are not a KIA dealer, we can’t do recalls”.